Matera Travel Guide: Things to Do, See, Eat & Experience in Italy’s City of Caves

 Palombaro Lungo is a massive water cistern that sits directly under Matera’s main square.
 It dates back to 1846 and it supplied the townspeople with water until the advent of modern plumbing reached the sassi.
 Then, the cistern was almost completely forgotten, and it wouldn’t be rediscovered until 1991.

-Taking a tour of Palombaro Lungo, a massive underground water cistern in Matera, Italy.
+Taking a tour of Palombaro Lungo is a massive underground water cistern in Matera, Italy

 Today it’s a tourist attraction to add to your Matera itinerary!
 Our guide compared the cistern to an underwater cathedral, and it’s easy to see why – the walls rise up into arches, and with the water level being low, we felt tiny inside.